 For the calculation of LHA West Suffolk falls into two Broad Market Rental Areas for housing benefit, Bury St Edmunds and Cambridge.
-However, due to the influence of two large USAFE bases in Mildenhall and Lakenheath private rents are considerably higher than the rest of Suffolk and in fact are the second highest within the Cambridgeshire Housing Sub Region (add link to Housing Market Bulletins).
+However, due to the influence of two large USAFE bases in Mildenhall and Lakenheath private rents are considerably higher than the rest of Suffolk and in fact are the second highest within the Cambridgeshire Housing Sub Region https://cambridgeshireinsight.org.uk/housing/local-housing-knowledge/ourhousing-market/housing-market-bulletins/.
 Currently in certain parts of West Suffolk the LHA cap does not meet 80% of market rents meaning that if Affordable Rent's exceed the LHA cap they can become unaffordable.